 I received my BS degrees in both Mechanical Engineering and Computer Science from the University of Mississippi in 2015.
 I joined CFMS in the fall of 2015 with the focus of my research on using computational methods to investigate cellular mechanics.
 In my project I examine motion of biological cells in microfluidic channels and develop a comprehensive mechanistic model of the cell to evaluate cell properties.

 I received my BS degree in Mechanical Engineering from Georgia Tech in 2016.
 I first joined the lab through undergraduate research program and then decided to continue as a graduate student.
-My current project focuses on modeling blood clotting, which involves fibrin and platelets interactions.
+My research focuses on the interdisciplinary area of complex fluids flow and biophysical mechanisms.
+My current project focuses on blood clots – biological materials composed of a contracting cellular population within a fibrous matrix, which play an important role in wound healing and hemostasis.

 I received my Bachelors degree in Physics from UC Berkeley in 2013.
 Afterwards, I received my MS in Mechanical Engineering from University of Illinois at Urbana-Champaign in 2016.
 I joined Dr. Alexeev’s group at August 2016.
 My research focus is on using computational methods to investigate fluid-structure interaction, particularly on biological applications.
 My current project is on studying the physics of lymphatic valve operation.